How to help your kiddo survive a cold. Get mom tips and tricks for what medicine to use and other home remedies to help with colds.

 I recently posted on the Facebook page a question for readers.
 Essentially the question was, “How do you help your baby/child with a cold?”Here is the advice given.

 Vicks on Feet

 When your child has a cough, putting Vicks Vaporub on the bottom of the feet helps them to stop coughing so they can sleep.
 You apply to the bottom of feet and cover with socks (just to keep it all contained).
 We use Vicks Baby Rub on the little ones.

 This sounds like an old wives tale sort of thing.
 I have known about this since Brayden was a baby; it is easily the most common advice given from mom to mom for sicknesses.
 Even moms who haven’t tried it will say, “I haven’t tried it, but I heard…” It sounds crazy, but it works!

-And after learning about essential oils, it makes sens that it works now.
+And after learning about essential oils, it makes sense that it works now.
 I always wondered why that is the advice and not “on the chest” like you would think.
-The feet are the place on your body where things can enter the blood stream faster than any other point on your body.
+The feet are the place on your body where things can enter the bloodstream faster than any other point on your body.